スタスタAppsの英検要約予想問題は、1級の要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 14

-Antitrust policy has returned to the center of debate as a few technology platforms dominate search, social media, and online retail.
-These firms control key digital infrastructure, and their decisions affect what information people see and which businesses reach customers.
-Supporters argue that large platforms provide efficient services and that scale helps them deliver reliable products worldwide.
+Antitrust policy has returned to public debate as a small number of technology platforms dominate search, social media, mobile software, and online retail.
+These firms control important digital infrastructure, so their rules can influence what information people see and which businesses can reach customers.
+Traditional antitrust tools are difficult to apply because many digital services charge users no direct price.

 Question 15